List of Madonna concerts

 The Celebration Tour, which acted as Madonna's first retrospective show, became one of the world's fastest-selling concert tours.
 Billboard reported the tour to have grossed over $225.4 million from an audience of 1.1 million.
 The final concert, a free concert in Rio de Janeiro, drew a crowd of over 1.6 million people, which became Madonna's largest crowd of her career and set records for the largest audience ever for a stand-alone concert and the largest all-time crowd for a female artist.
 Madonna has embarked on several promotional concerts to promote her studio albums, as well as performing award shows and benefit concerts like Live Aid (1985), Live 8 (2005) and Live Earth (2007).
 In 2012, she headlined the Super Bowl XLVI halftime show, which at that time was the most-watched halftime show in history.
+She also co-headlined the 2026 FIFA World Cup final halftime show.